 2. Create discount codes to promote online

-Creating a discount code for your users is a convenient way for them to do the shopping they need to process their deal at the checkout.
+Creating a discount code for your users is convenient for them to do the shopping they need to process their deal at the checkout.
 All you need to do is make sure that the code functions correctly, and then you can do the rest.

-Codes are easy to create through e-commerce websites, so be sure to take advantage of them when you get the chance and market the codes to your customers, so they know what to do!
+Codes are easy to create through e-commerce websites, so be sure to take advantage of them when you get the chance and market the codes to your customers so they know what to do!

 3. Utilise email-marketing

 Although some businesses may differ from the point of view, you should definitely remember that email marketing is still one of the most effective marketing forms for businesses.
 This is because it targets customers already interested in your products, and it lands directly into their inbox.
 To ensure they’re more effective, you should consider the following:

 - Categorize your audience through segments such as demographic, location, interest, etc.

 - Be personal with your emails and address your audience directly.

 - Use a call to action in your emails so audiences can be directed to the relevant part of your website.